Publishers Embrace 'Audio-First' Strategy as Listening Hits Record Numbers

 The global audiobook market is predicted to grow at a CAGR of 25.7% from 2022 to 2032.
 Some companies like Podium are expanding from audiobook publishing into traditional print.

-Our Analysis
+Analysis

 The reversal of the traditional publishing pipeline is perhaps the most fascinating development in this space.
 Podium's trajectory — starting as an audiobook publisher and expanding into print — completely inverts the century-old model where print comes first and audio is derivative.
-This 'audio-first' approach makes strategic sense when you consider the economics: audiobook production costs are falling dramatically thanks to AI narration, while the audience is growing at 25.7% annually.
+This "audio-first" approach makes strategic sense when you consider the economics: audiobook production costs are falling dramatically thanks to AI narration, while the audience is growing at 25.7% annually.

 Spotify's aggressive expansion into audiobooks adds another dimension, bringing the competitive dynamics of music streaming into the book world.
 For traditional publishers, the competitive threat isn't just from other publishers — it's from audio-native companies and streaming platforms that understand digital distribution and subscription economics far better than legacy book businesses.